4.3 PPE & Transmission-Based Precautions

 • Doffing order is gloves, then goggles or face shield, then gown, then mask or respirator, with hand hygiene after, because doffing causes most self-contamination.

-• Contact precautions add gown and gloves; droplet precautions add a surgical mask; airborne precautions add an N95 respirator and a special room.
+• Contact precautions add gown and gloves; droplet precautions add a surgical mask; airborne precautions add a fitted N95 respirator and a negative-pressure room.

-• Choose PPE based on expected exposure, not on whether the resident looks sick.
+• Choose PPE based on the expected exposure, not on whether the resident looks sick.

 Personal Protective Equipment

-Personal protective equipment (PPE) creates a barrier between the CNA and infectious material.
+Personal protective equipment (PPE) creates a barrier between the CNA and infectious material: gloves protect the hands, a gown protects the uniform and arms, a mask protects the nose and mouth, and goggles or a face shield protect the eyes.
 Choose PPE based on the exposure you expect, not on how the resident looks.
-Standard precautions still apply underneath any added precautions.
+Standard precautions always apply underneath any added precautions.

-Perform hand hygiene first, then put PPE on in this order:
+Perform hand hygiene first, then put PPE on in this CDC order:

-Most self-contamination happens during removal, so the doffing order is the reverse logic, removing the dirtiest item first:
+Most self-contamination happens during removal, so doff by removing the dirtiest item first and touching only the inside surfaces:

 5. Perform hand hygiene.